 Medicspot is making healthcare more accessible and more convenient than ever.
 With over 70 locations across the UK offering same day appointments, seeing a GP has never been easier.

-Our private doctor service is only £39 and allows you to get the treatment you need at a time and place that suits you.
+Our private doctor service allows you to get the treatment you need at a time and place that suits you.
 Based within clinical consulting rooms, our innovative technology allows your doctor to examine you remotely.
 We can help with:

 Where is my nearest clinic?
 And how can Medicspot help?